rust-lang/book/nostarch/chapter06.md

 ## Summary

-We've now covered how to use enums to create custom types that can be one of a set of enumerated values.
-We've shown how the standard library's `Option<T>` type helps you use the type system to prevent errors.
+We’ve now covered how to use enums to create custom types that can be one of a set of enumerated values.
+We’ve shown how the standard library’s `Option<T>` type helps you use the type system to prevent errors.
 When enum values have data inside them, you can use `match` or `if let` to extract and use those values, depending on how many cases you need to handle.